In this post I’ll be sharing How to Get More Out of Your Stencils Using This Simple Tip.

 There are times, however, when I start a stencil project, but I really want a different design from the stencils I already have.

 I’m not always able to run to my 2 favorite stores to get some new stencils, so I simply go shopping in my own stash.

 You might be asking, “I thought you wanted a different design from the stencils you already have though?”
 I do, but I can get a different design by using the stencils I already have with this easy tip!

-Some stencils have a layout, like this, where they can be mixed and matched in whatever way desired, while others have a specific pattern layout, like this.
+Some stencils have a layout, where they can be mixed and matched in whatever way desired, while others have a specific pattern layout.
 My tip is to use just parts of the specific pattern layout stencil rather than the whole pattern.

 I bought this vine stencil a while back at Hobby Lobby for 80% off because of that big gash down the middle of it, cut by a box knife.
-I have used this vine stencil on the $5 Dresser Makeover, and our kitchen table which I’ll post about soon.
+I have used this vine stencil on our kitchen table which I’ll post about soon.

 Projects using Parts of Pattern Stencils

 Here’s a project where I stenciled my kitchen backsplash with this floral stencil.

 I bought this stencil just for this project, but implementing my secret of using parts of the pattern stencil, I have also used this stencil on nearly half a dozen other projects as well, all with a different design and look to them.

 Here are some projects where I’ve used parts of the stencil pictured above, to make different designs.